Jean Meltzer: Television career

 After graduating from college, Meltzer worked as creative director of Tapestry International.
 She worked as a producer for several shows including Assignment Discovery which won the 2004 Daytime Emmy Award for Outstanding Children's Series.
 She also directed episodes of the show TLC Elementary School, which she also served as a producer for, and was as a writer for the television film Christmas and the Civil War.
 Meltzer is currently serving as a producer to the upcoming movie The Matzah Ball which is based on her novel by the same name.
 Meltzer left the television industry in 2006.

 Writing career

-Meltzer writes young adult romance with Jewish main characters.
+Meltzer writes adult romance with Jewish main characters.
 Her debut novel The Matzah Ball, centered around a Hanukkah romance, was published in 2021.
-Since then, she has written three more books: Mr. Perfect on Paper, Kissing Kosher and Magical Meet Cute.
+Since then, she has written four more books: Mr. Perfect on Paper, Kissing Kosher, Magical Meet Cute, and The Eight Heartbreaks of Hanukkah.
 In an interview about Jewish representation in her books, she explained that one reason for writing Jewish stories is her niece, saying: “I didn’t have happy Jewish stories growing up and I realized my niece needed these types of stories, so I sat down and wrote a book for her,”.